MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Dataset Inference for Self-Supervised Models. [[paper]](https://arxiv.org/abs/2209.09024)
+  - Adam Dziedzic, Haonan Duan, Muhammad Ahmad Kaleem, Nikita Dhawan, Jonas Guan, Yannis Cattan, Franziska Boenisch, Nicolas Papernot. *NeurIPS 2022*
+  - Key Word: Dataset Inferece; Model Stealing Attacks.
+  - <details><summary>Digest</summary> We introduce a new dataset inference defense, which uses the private training set of the victim encoder model to attribute its ownership in the event of stealing.
+The intuition is that the log-likelihood of an encoder's output representations is higher on the victim's training data than on test data if it is stolen from the victim, but not if it is independently trained.
+We compute this log-likelihood using density estimation models.
+As part of our evaluation, we also propose measuring the fidelity of stolen encoders and quantifying the effectiveness of the theft detection without involving downstream tasks; instead, we leverage mutual information and distance measurements.

+- Membership Inference Attacks and Generalization: A Causal Perspective. [[paper]](https://arxiv.org/abs/2209.08615)
+  - Teodora Baluta, Shiqi Shen, S. Hitarth, Shruti Tople, Prateek Saxena.
+  - Key Word: Membership Inference Attacks; Causal Reasoning.
+  - <details><summary>Digest</summary> We propose the first approach to explain MI attacks and their connection to generalization based on principled causal reasoning.
+We offer causal graphs that quantitatively explain the observed MI attack performance achieved for 6 attack variants.
+We refute several prior non-quantitative hypotheses that over-simplify or over-estimate the influence of underlying causes, thereby failing to capture the complex interplay between several factors.

 - Renyi Differential Privacy of Propose-Test-Release and Applications to Private and Robust Machine Learning. [[paper]](https://arxiv.org/abs/2209.07716)
   - Jiachen T. Wang, Saeed Mahloujifar, Shouda Wang, Ruoxi Jia, Prateek Mittal. *NeurIPS 2022*